 - Click the Bot Management tab, find the Bot Management section, and then click Settings.

-After a bot management whitelist rule is created, it is automatically enabled.
-You can view newly created rules in the rule list, and disable, modify, or delete rules as needed.
+After you create rules for the whitelist, the rules are automatically enabled.
+You can view created rules in the rule list.
+You can also disable, edit, or delete rules as required.

 - On the Bot Management - Whitelist page, click Create Rule.

-- In the Add Rule dialog box that appears, set the following parameters.
+- In the Create Rule dialog box, configure the following parameters.

 Parameter Description Rule name Specify a name for the rule.
-Matching Condition Specify the match conditions.
-Click Add rule to add more conditions.
-You can add a maximum of five conditions.
-If you specify multiple conditions, the rule is hit only after all the specified conditions are met.
+Matching Condition Specify match conditions for the rule.
+Click Add rule to add more match conditions.
+A maximum of five match conditions are allowed.
+If you specify multiple match conditions, the rule is triggered only after all the match conditions are met.

-For more information about match conditions, see Fields of match conditions.
+For more information about match conditions, see Fields in match conditions.